cljfx/dev/README.md

 ### Improved error messages with spec

-You can set custom type->lifecycle opt that will validate all cljfx component descriptions using spec and properly describe the error:
+You can set validating type->lifecycle opt that will validate all cljfx component descriptions using spec and properly describe the errors:

 ```clojure
 ;; suppose you have a simple app: